Diagonally dominant matrix

 This definition uses a weak inequality, and is therefore sometimes called weak diagonal dominance.
 If a strict inequality (>) is used, this is called strict diagonal dominance.
 The unqualified term diagonal dominance can mean both strict and weak diagonal dominance, depending on the context.

 Variations

 The definition in the first paragraph sums entries across each row.
 It is therefore sometimes called row diagonal dominance.
 If one changes the definition to sum down each column, this is called column diagonal dominance.

 Any strictly diagonally dominant matrix is trivially a weakly chained diagonally dominant matrix.
-Weakly chained diagonally dominant matrices are nonsingular and include the family of irreducibly diagonally dominant matrices.
+Weakly chained diagonally dominant matrices are non-singular and include the family of irreducibly diagonally dominant matrices.
 These are irreducible matrices that are weakly diagonally dominant, but strictly diagonally dominant in at least one row.